Barley

 Medium Red – a short-lived perennial with adaption to a wide range of soil types and conditions, quick to establish, and winter hardy.
 Forage, Grazing and Wildlife

-Huia White – an intermediate white clover with more aggressive tillers, profuse flowering, and heat tolerance.
+White – an intermediate white clover with more aggressive tillers, profuse flowering, and heat tolerance.
 Palatable and digestible with high crude protein.
 Grazing and Forage

 Persian – a winter annual that tolerates a range of soils, N-fixing, and improves pest and disease control.
 Pasture and Hay